 Microfiber floor mats — I have two microfiber floor mats, one at the front door and one in front of the patio, that are specially designed for catching mud and fur whenever Charlie enters and exits the house.
 It’s not fool-proof, but it does make a significant difference for me whenever it’s a rainy/muddy/dirty day outside and I don’t want her tracking the muck into the house.
-I find that since having used them, I am spending less time and effort trying to wipe each of her paws with wet wipes, and my floor doesn’t suffer.
-And their gray color ties in enough with my decor that I don’t hate them.
+I find that since having used them, I am spending less time and effort trying to wipe each of her paws with wet wipes, and my floor doesn’t stay in a constant state of nasty.
+And their gray color ties in enough with my décor that I don’t hate them.

 Grooming wet wipes — Of course, now that I’ve got my new block print rug in the living room (and as a fan of lighter colored rugs in general), I still have to wipe their feet.
 Even though I could use a cheap paper towel, I like the dog wipes for paws.
 These anti-itch wipes are great for treating Charlie’s allergies (if you’ve ever seen your dog licking or chewing their paws after coming inside, you know what I’m talking about) and I like these grooming wipes as well for when Charlie has a dirty playtime at the park — Georgia red clay is no joke!
 I buy the bigger containers for savings.